 Once they finally got going at the end of the day, as Rowing magazine put it, “The British four were never in the race and finished in last place, a disappointment for the girls.”
 Jo Toch had gone into the race feeling very optimistic but as soon as they went off, she realised that something was wrong, though she didn’t figure out what it was until a year later.
 “I couldn’t put any work on and when we crossed the line last I thought, ‘What’s happened?’
 Afterwards people said, ‘Oh was it the crash,’ but I knew it wasn’t that and I just couldn’t understand it.
 Then when we were at the Worlds the next year, our coach mentioned before the final that he’d caught some people changing the gearing on our blades but had put them back, and I realised that was what must have happened in 1988.
 Someone must have altered the bowside blades and made the gearing really easy on my side.
 The GB men’s crews then told me this kind of sabotage happened all the time so they always used to check everything on their boats, but because GB women hadn’t really been seen as opposition that people would need to knobble before, it wasn’t on our radar.”
-Sue Key, however, who was also in the crew the following year, doesn’t remember this and feels that, “We just never got going.”
+Katie remembers the incident in 1989, and says that it was the Chinese coach she’d seen hanging round their equipment then, however neither she nor Sue Key remember an issue in 1988 and Sue’s recollection of the race is simply that, “We just never got going.”

 The race was won by the Chinese – that nation’s first rowing gold.
 According to the Independent newspaper, the GB crew’s time was a new British record.